Edelman (firm): 1952–1960s: Early years

+1990–2000

 Richard Edelman was named Global CEO of the eponymous firm in 1996.
 He took over for his father Daniel J. Edelman, who remained Chairman of Edelman until he died in 2013 at the age of 92.
 In the 1990s, offices were opened in Mexico, Brazil, Argentina, Germany, Spain, South Korea, China, and Belgium.
 In the United States, a Silicon Valley office was opened in 1992 to serve technology clients, and in Sacramento, California, in 1994.
 It also opened offices in Florida, Georgia, and Washington.
 The firm grew to $70 million in revenues by 1994.

 In 1995, Edelman was the first public relations firm to have a website and began web-based projects for its clients.
 By the early 2000s it grew to $210 million with about 25% of revenues coming from Europe.
 In September 2010, Edelman acquired a Houston-based firm, Vollmer public relations.

-With the introduction of Edelman Internet Services in 1995, Edelman became the first public relations firm to launch a digital practice.

-Edelman Internet Services would go on to become Edelman Digital.
-And in 2018, the 600-plus-member practice was named Global Digital Agency of the Year by PRovoke Media.

-An office was opened in Turkey in 2012.
+2000–2020

+In 2000, Edelman published its first edition of Trust Barometer.
+In 2002, the firm shortened its name from Edelman Public Relations Worldwide to Edelman.

+In 2004, Edelman collaborated with the advertising firm Ogilvy & Mather to create Dove's Campaign for Real Beauty.
+Edelman conducted public relations and market research for the campaign, which included approximately 3,000 interviews with women in 10 different countries.

+In 2005, Edelman took over marketing and public relations management for the American Heart Association's Go Red for Women campaign.

+The 2008 edition of the Go Red for Women campaign ran by Edelman came in third among disease awareness campaigns at the 2009 Clio Awards.

 By 2012, it had established the Edelman Digital division with about 600 staff and about half of its work was social media-related.
-It acquired technology public relations firm, A&R, in 2006.
+In April same year, the firm introduced its Business and Social Purpose division.
+Later in June 2012, the firm worked with Symantec to promote the Norton brand of antivirus software.
+It also introduced the Employee Engagement Connections Index in October alongside opening a new office in Turkey.

 In January 2013, the firm launched The Daniel J. Edelman China Group.

-In 2012 it introduced the Business and Social Purpose division.
-It also introduced the Employee Engagement Connections Index, which helps users evaluate employee engagement through data collected in employee surveys, social media conversations, and feedback from human resources departments.
+In May 2013, Edelman expanded into South Africa by acquiring Baird's Renaissance, which had previously been affiliated with Edelman for 20 years.

 Edelman launched a joint venture with United Talent Agency in 2014 that resulted in the formation of a unit called United Entertainment Group (UEG).
-UEG specializes in entertainment, sports and lifestyle marketing.
-The unit saw 10% growth in 2019.

-In September 2018, Edelman was listed by UK-based company Richtopia at number 4 in the list of 200 Most Influential PR Companies.
+In 2015, the firm moved into Colombia by acquiring Position Comunicaciones.
+In the same year, Edelman worked on REI's OptOutside, a Black Friday campaign during which REI closed its stores and encouraged its customers to spend the day outdoors.
+OptOutside won the Titanium Grand Prix at the 2016 Cannes Lions Festival.

+Equifax hired Edelman for crisis control after the October 2017 privacy breach.

+In January 2018, it was reported that India's Tata Group account, which had been handled by Edelman (in association with Rediffusion) since 2011, was moved to Adfactors PR.

+In 2019, PRWeek recognized the Campaign for Real Beauty as its Best U.S. Campaign of the Past 20 Years.